Ali: Under the Umayyads (661–750)

-Mu'awiya succeeded Ali in 661 and founded the dynastic Umayyad Caliphate, during which Alids were severely persecuted.
+In 661, Mu'awiya founded the Umayyad Caliphate, during which Alids were severely persecuted.
 After Ali, his followers (shi'a) recognized his eldest son Hasan as their imam.
 When he died in 670, likely poisoned at the instigation of Mu'awiya, the Shia community followed Hasan's younger brother Husayn, who was killed by Umayyad forces in the Battle of Karbala in 680, alongside many of his relatives.
-To revenge the Karbala massacre, soon followed in 685 the Shia uprising of al-Mukhtar, who claimed to represent Ibn al-Hanafiyya.
+To avenge the Karbala massacre, a Shia uprising erupted in 685 under al-Mukhtar, who claimed to represent Ibn al-Hanafiyya.
 The main movements that followed this uprising were the now-extinct Kaysanites and the Imamites.
-The Kaysanites mostly followed Abu Hashim, the son of Ibn al-Hanafiya.
-When Abu Hashim died around 716, this group largely aligned itself with the Abbasids, that is, the descendants of Muhammad's uncle Abbas.
+The Kaysanites mostly followed Abu Hashim, the son of Ibn al-Hanafiyya.
+When Abu Hashim died around 716, this group largely aligned itself with the Abbasids.
 On the other hand, the Imamites were led by quiescent descendants of Husayn, through his only surviving son, Ali Zayn al-Abidin.
 An exception was Ali's son Zayd, who led a failed uprising against the Umayyads around 740.
 For his followers, known as the Zaydites, any learned Hasanid or Husaynid who rose against tyranny qualified as imam.

 Under the Abbasids (750–1258)

-Alids were also persecuted under the Abbasids, who toppled the Umayyads in 750.
+Alids were also persecuted under the Abbasid Caliphate, which toppled the Umayyads in 750.
 Some of the Alids thus revolted, while some established regional dynasties in remote areas.
-In particular, through imprisonment or surveillance, the Abbasids removed the imams of the Imamites from public life, and they are thought to be responsible for the imams' deaths.
+In particular, through imprisonment or surveillance, the Abbasids removed Alid imams from public life, and they are thought to be responsible for their deaths.
 Mainstream Imamites were the antecedents of the Twelvers, who believe that their twelfth and final imam, Muhammad al-Mahdi, was born around 868, but was hidden from the public in 874 for fear of persecution.
 He remains in occultation by divine will until his reappearance at the end of time to eradicate injustice and evil.
-The only historic split among the Imamites happened when their sixth imam, Ja'far al-Sadiq, died in 765.
+A split among the Imamites happened when their sixth imam, Ja'far al-Sadiq, died in 765.
 Some claimed that his designated successor was his son Isma'il, who had predeceased al-Sadiq.
-These were the antecedents of the Isma'ilites, who found political success at the turn of the tenth century, as the Fatimid Caliphate in Egypt and the Qarmatians in Bahrain.
+These were the antecedents of the Isma'ilites, who established the Fatimid Caliphate in Egypt and the Qarmatians in Bahrain at the turn of the tenth century.